Former FBI Director Andrew McCabe Says DOJ Discussed Removing Donald Trump Under 25th Amendment

 “There were meetings at the Justice Department at which it was discussed whether the vice president and a majority of the Cabinet could be brought together to remove the president of the United States under the 25th Amendment,” Pelley said.
 “These were the eight days from Comey’s firing to the point that Robert Mueller was appointed special counsel.
 And the highest levels of American law enforcement were trying to figure out what do with the president.”

-During this period, in an interview with Deputy Attorney General Rod Rosenstein, McCabe says that the Deputy AG offered to wear a wire when he was in meetings with the president, though some have suggested that this was a sarcastic offer.
+During this period, in an interview with Deputy Attorney General Rod Rosenstein, McCabe says that the deputy AG offered to wear a wire when he was in meetings with the president, though some have suggested that this was a sarcastic offer.
 McCabe maintains that it was genuine.

 Ex-FBI acting director Andrew McCabe: "I was speaking to the man who had just … won the election for the presidency and who might have done so with the aid of the government of Russia."
 Via CBS pic.twitter.com/AT2I27hZvo